Insect Borers of Fruit Trees

-Adult moth emergence begins in late April to early May with a second adult flight occurring later in the summer (late July through September).
-Adults are active for several weeks and the female moth is capable of laying several hundred eggs.
+Adult moth emergence begins in late April to early May with a second adult flight occurring later in the summer, from late July through September.
+Adults are active for several weeks, and the female moth is capable of laying several hundred eggs.

 Larvae of various stages overwinter in their tunnels under the bark.
 In the spring, the larvae feed until mature and then form a silken cocoon near the bark surface.
-After adult emergence, a pupal skin often can be found protruding from the tunnel hole (see Figure 4).
+After adult emergence, a pupal skin often can be found protruding from the tunnel hole (Figure 4).

+Control.
 Keeping trees strong, vigorous and free of injury will help prevent borer damage.
-Careful hand worming or sealing tree wounds (preferably soon after they are made) with a tree paint can be helpful in controlling light infestations.
+Careful hand-worming or sealing tree wounds, preferably soon after they are made, with a tree paint can be helpful in controlling light infestations.

 For large acreages, well-timed insecticide sprays during the season will provide the most effective control.
-Growers should place sex pheromone traps (available commercially) in the trees by petal fall, and keep a weekly record of the adult flight periods.
-The first insecticide spray of chlorpyrifos, esfenvalerate, lambda-cyhalothrin, permethrin or any other appropriately labeled product should be applied at peak flight (typically late May to early June in central Missouri) if there is an average of two or more borers per tree, and again in late summer (August).
+Growers should place sex pheromone traps in the trees by petal fall, and keep a weekly record of the adult flight periods.
+If there is an average of two or more borers per tree, apply the an insecticide spray of chlorpyrifos, esfenvalerate, lambda-cyhalothrin, permethrin or any other appropriately labeled product at peak flight, which is typically late May to early June in central Missouri, and again in late summer (August).
 Insecticides available for homeowner use include some formulations of carbaryl and permethrin.

 High-volume handgun sprays that thoroughly wet the trunk and scaffold limbs are necessary.
-Please read the label carefully before using any chemical for proper rates and application procedures.
+Please read the label carefully for proper rates and application procedures before using any chemical.